Montrose Field Office

 Our mission is to achieve stewardship of Colorado’s diverse forest environments for the benefit of present and future generations.

-Our field office is staffed by two full-time foresters.
+Our field office is staffed by the following:

 The Montrose Field Office area covers 2,600,960 acres in southwestern Colorado.
 Of these acres, 921,000 are comprised of private, state and locally controlled land.
 Elevations range from 4,750 to 14,150 feet above sea level.
 The climate is variable, and the annual average precipitation varies from 8 inches in the lower river valleys to more than 40 inches on top of the highest peaks.